 11. Please be mindful of fellow Museum visitors and staff.
 Courtesy to others should be exercised when talking on cell phones in gallery spaces and the theater.
 In addition, personal audio players are not permitted without headphones.

-12. The boardwalk entrance closes one hour prior to museum closing.
+12. The boardwalk entrance closes at 4pm.
 Please return to the Museum promptly before our 5pm closing time.

 13. Please follow all posted signs and instructions.